 It’s at this point that most marketers will decide to get into the affiliate marketing game.
-Now obviously, six months is a far cry from the three months we said was the average timeframe it takes affiliate marketers to start making commissions.
-But, a big part of that is due to how much traffic you were already working with when you started.
+Obviously, six months is a far cry from the three months we said was the average timeframe it takes affiliate marketers to start making commissions.
+But, a big part of that is how much traffic you were already working with when you started.

-Someone who is building a website and an audience from scratch will have a longer wait time, generally, than someone who already has a following.
+Someone who is building a website and an audience from scratch will generally have a longer wait time than someone who already has a following.
 Remember, these companies are partnering with you because they need you to send them customers.
-The more traffic you have translates into more customers for them.
+Therefore, the more traffic you have translates into more customers for them.